-A general outline of the tax consequences of investing in NAB Capital Notes 5 for certain potential investors who are Australian residents for tax purposes is set out in the Australian Taxation Summary in Section 8.
+A general outline of the Australian tax consequences of investing in NAB Capital Notes 6 for certain potential investors is set out in the Australian Taxation Summary in Section 8.
 This discussion is in general terms and is not intended to provide specific advice addressing the circumstances of any particular potential investor.